Ehsan Hemmati

 Ehsan Hemmati (Persian: احسان همتی) is a Film Director and Writer from Iran.
-He holds a Ph.D. in Philosophy of Art in the Aesthetics of Cinema, an M.A. in Cinema from Tehran University of Arts, and B.A. in Film Directing.
+He holds a Ph.D. in Philosophy of Art with a specialization in the aesthetics of cinema, an M.A. in Cinema from Tehran University of Arts, and B.A. in Film Directing.
 Hemmati’s academic and artistic work focuses on film theory, the philosophy of art, and the psychological dimensions of cinematic experience.

 Career

 Hemmati is a Ph.D. in the Philosophy of Art in the Aesthetics of Cinema.
 He holds a Master of Arts (M.A.) degree in Cinema from Tehran University of Arts and a Bachelor of Arts (B.A.) degree in Film Directing.
 He is also a researcher in Film Studies, the Philosophy of Art, and the psychological aspects of cinematic activities.
 Hemmati began his filmmaking career within the academic sphere, specializing in the Psychological Drama genre.

+Ehsan Hemmati was nominated for Best Screenplay at the 19th Grand OFF International Short Film Festival in Warsaw, Poland, for his film A Side to Exit.

+His film A Side to Exit was nominated for Best Short Film at the 24th Hafez Awards (Donyaye Tasvir Cinema and Television Awards).

 He participated in the 42nd Fajr International Film Festival with the movie A Side to Exit.
 It is also selected in the 40th Tehran International Short Film Festival.

 A Side to Exit is a film without dialogue that narrates violent spaces and activities that play a huge role in creating individual and collective violence at different levels of human society and can be a suitable platform for creating all kinds of mental disorders and mental collapse.

 His film One Day Later tells a story about paranoid doubt and doubt caused by a lie in the context of social and family factors.
 The film One Day Later was selected at the 33rd Tehran International Short Film Festival and won the award for best set and costume design, won the award for best female actor, won the award for best male actor and won the third award for best film from the audience's point of view at the South Film and Art Festival in the country became Chile.
 It is also selected for the Big Bang Panorama International Short Film Festival, Athens, Greece, selected for the 12th Romanian Film Festival, selected for the 15th International Film Festival Dhaka, Bangladesh.

 In the psychodrama genre, he directed PTSD 11, film about post-traumatic stress disorder.
 This film is selected for the 31st Tehran International Short Film Festival and the 14th Dhaka International Film Festival in Bangladesh.
 The movie PTSD 11 won the award for the best film editing and sound from the 50th Aftab regional film festival in Arak, Iran.